ghislaingenay/redifood/README.md

 # Redifood

-## Creation of POS system as a web application using microservices architecture with Kafkajs (Apache Kafka)
+## Creation of POS system as a web application using microservices architecture with in-built microservices system inside NestJS

 This project started on January 2023 and it based on redifood-v1.
 This project will include a complete workflow of a web application from testing to deployment on cloud using Docker and Kubernetes technologies.This project show the differents technologies that I can currently use.